Radio Astronomy Glossary

-A condition found in the region around a magnet or an electric current, characterized by the existence of a detectable magnetic force at every point in the region and by the existence of magnetic poles.
+A condition found in the region around a magnet or an electric current, characterised by the existence of a detectable magnetic force at every point in the region and by the existence of magnetic poles.

 Either of two limited regions in a magnet at which the magnet’s field is most intense.

 The area around a planet most affected by its magnetic field.
 The boundary of this field is set by the solar wind.

 The degree of brightness of a star or other object in the sky according to a logarithmic scale.
 Our Sun has a magnitude of -26.74.

 A measure of the total amount of material in a body, defined either by the inertial properties of the body or by its gravitational influence on other bodies.

 Typically used to describe everything with mass that can be seen/measured in the context of astronomy.

 An imaginary circle drawn through the North and South poles of the celestial equator.

 A term used to describe objects, such as asteroids, that are in orbit around the Sun but are not planets or comets.

 An interstellar cloud of molecular hydrogen containing trace amounts of other molecules such as carbon monoxide and ammonia.